PLATOONProject/PLATOONPipeline/README.md

       - `virtuoso-script.sh`  - used to remotely connect and load data using `isql-v` tool of virtuoso on command line
       - `load_to_virtuos.py` - used to load the transformed RDF data to virtuoso using the `virtuoso-script.sh` script
       - `transform_and_load.py` - performs both transforming raw data to RDF and loading it virtuoso using the `virtuoso-script.sh` script
-      - `mapping_parser.py` - generates the necessary file for the execution of DeTrusty
 - `configuration_files` - contains configuration files for the execution of the pipeline
       - `config_rdfizer.ini` - configuration file for materializing the Knowledge Graph using [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer).
-      - `config.ini` - configuration file for generating the DeTrusty configuration file.
+      - `endpoints.json` - configuration file for generating the DeTrusty configuration file.
 - `docker-compose.yml` - docker compose setup for transforming data to RDF and load it to `Virtuoso` triple store.

 # Creating RDF Dump using SDM-RDFizer